This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 In addition to the risk of having little impact, there are other impact-based reasons against pursuing a US AI policy career now.

-It is probably better to work in AI policy at a top AI lab
+It is probably better to initially work in AI policy at a top AI lab if you can

-We would generally recommend taking an AI policy role at Google, Microsoft, Facebook, Intel, DeepMind or OpenAI over a similarly senior role in DC for the following reasons:
+We would generally recommend taking an AI policy role at Google DeepMind, Anthropic, Microsoft, Meta, Intel, or OpenAI over a similarly senior role in DC for the following reasons:

-- In the near-term leading AI labs are likely to be more relevant to the development of AI than the US Government
+- In the immediate term, leading AI labs are likely to be more relevant to the development of AI than the US government

-- You are likely to develop more domain-specific knowledge about AI at a top AI lab than at almost any other organization
+- You are likely to develop more domain-specific knowledge about AI at a top AI lab than at almost any other organisation.

 Note that these arguments point against working in government today, but they do not rule it out as an impactful place to go later in your career after working in a top AI lab, for example if the US government decides to take a more active role in the development and deployment of AI.

 If you receive an offer for a policy role from a top AI lab then we recommend strongly considering it.
-Nonetheless we also think that roles focused more on US AI public policy are also likely to be highly impactful.
+Nonetheless, we think that roles focused more on US AI public policy are also likely to be highly impactful.

 Other arguments against

-- Senior decision-makers in the US Government need to be experts on a range of issues beyond AI.
+- Senior decision-makers in the US government need to be experts on a range of issues beyond AI.
 In order to gain the skills required to be promoted into more senior positions you will likely spend most of your time on issues that are not directly related to AI.
 Some of these skills will not be transferable to new contexts if you leave, making this route provide less flexible career capital.
-However many of these things will likely be more relevant than one might think, helping you learn how to craft policy in different contexts, improving your political instincts, developing stakeholder engagement skills, learning how to make things happen in large bureaucracies, etc. Nonetheless, this may be an argument in favor of working in, for example, a top AI lab where you can focus your attention more on learning about AI, and then later transition into a government role where you can also focus full-time on AI.
+However, many of these things will likely be more relevant than one might think, e.g. helping you learn how to craft policy in different contexts, improving your political instincts, developing stakeholder engagement skills, learning how to make things happen in large bureaucracies, etc. Nonetheless, this may be an argument in favour of working in, for example, a top AI lab where you can focus your attention more on learning about AI and then later transition into a government role where you can also focus full time on AI.

-Becoming a political appointee for one administration can hurt your ability to work for another administration of the opposing political party.
-As a result it is worth thinking through your political allegiances relatively carefully before declaring them.
+- Becoming a political appointee for one administration can hurt your ability to work for another administration of the opposing political party.
+As a result, it is worth thinking through your political allegiances relatively carefully before declaring them.
 You can also work as an apolitical civil servant — you only need to take on a political role when you have the opportunity to be appointed to the most senior positions.

 How to pursue a career in US AI public policy